SteveSmith16384/SpectrumArcade/readme.md

 * W, A, S, D to move, and mouse to look around.
 * Space to brake if in a car, or jump when walking around.
 * X to return to the arcade.
+* 1 - 4 to change the view

 ## CREDITS